Nassim Hadj benali

 Browse mode vs interruptive requests

-Introduced a home entry point with lightweight tooltip onboarding.
+Introduced a home entry point for direct access with lightweight tooltip onboarding.

 Accepted rides should disappear quickly.
 Timed-out rides ought to be removed as well.
 This will guarantee this feel of “Live inventory” for the users by automatising the management of cards and a refresh of the list for “X seconds”.